DRBD-Mamba for Robust and Efficient Brain Tumor Segmentation with Analytical Insights: The Proposed Methodology

 The vector quantizer is parameterized by a codebook $E = { e_k }_{k=1}^K$, comprising $K$ embedding vectors of dimensionality $D$.
 Given an encoded latent representation $Y(x)$, quantization is performed by assigning it to the closest entry in the codebook based on Euclidean distance:

 where $Y(x)$ and $Q(x)$ denote the latent representations before and after quantization, respectively, and $e_k \in \mathbb{R}^D$ corresponds to the $k_{th}$ codebook vector.
-The decoder reconstructs the segmentation mask from the quantized latent features through hierarchical upsampling, progressively recovering spatial resolution while preserving semantic integrity.
+We employ a vector quantization module at the bottleneck using a codebook with $K=512$ embedding vectors of dimensionality $D=512$.
+The decoder reconstructs the segmentation mask from these quantized latent features through hierarchical upsampling, progressively recovering spatial resolution while preserving semantic integrity.

-Beyond conventional encoder-decoder skip connections, which predominantly transfer shallow local details, we embed a locality-preserving bidirectional Mamba module within the skip connection of the preceding encoder stage at feature resolution $\bigl(\tfrac{H}{8}, \tfrac{W}{8}, \tfrac{D}{8}\bigr)$.
-This enables the skip pathway itself to become context-aware, transforming it from a passive carrier of shallow features into an active reasoning module.
+Beyond conventional encoder-decoder skip connections, which predominantly transfer shallow local details, we embed a locality-preserving bidirectional quantized Mamba module within the skip connection of the preceding encoder stage at feature resolution $\bigl(\tfrac{H}{8}, \tfrac{W}{8}, \tfrac{D}{8}\bigr)$.
+The quantization module at this stage employs a codebook with $K=256$ embedding vectors of dimensionality $D=128$.
+This design enriches the contextual information propagated from this encoder stage to the decoder by aggregating sequential information within the skip connection, while simultaneously reducing sensitivity to noise in the mid-level feature representations.
 However, as sequence length grows substantially at higher-resolution encoder stages, applying Mamba to these skip connections becomes expensive despite its linear complexity.
 We therefore confine its use to the bottleneck and deepest skip connection, resulting in a dual-resolution design that captures global semantics while maintaining efficiency.

 The proposed model is trained using the Cross Entropy Dice loss $\mathcal{L}_{\text{CEDice}}$, while a straight-through estimator is applied to allow gradients to propagate through the non-differentiable quantization step.
 The codebook vectors are updated using the exponential moving average (EMA), ensuring stability.
 Additionally, a commitment loss is introduced to encourage the sequence features (Y) produced by the Mamba block to remain close to the chosen codebook embeddings: